-Generally these networks should be protected by a trusted X.509 certificate, although an attacker may be able to use an illegitimate certificate (such as a self-signed one) and the user may connect anyway by "clicking through" any presented warnings.
+Generally these networks should be protected by a trusted X.509 certificate, although a threat actor may be able to use an illegitimate certificate (such as a self-signed one) and the user may connect anyway by “clicking through” any presented warnings.

 A simple way to set up a network of this nature is using hostapd-wpe, which will set up a network with a chosen SSID, a crafted certificate, and listed for EAP authentication attempts.